-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 RSPs financial assets are measured at amortized cost.
 The financial assets consist of cash in bank, accounts receivable from members, other assets and amounts due from members.
-These meet the SPPI test and are held to collect contractuals cashflows from counterparties.
+These meet the SPPI test and are held to collect contractual cashflows from counterparties.